 Insurers and law enforcement, for better or worse, rely on drivers to catch to fraudsters and then report them.

-Ordinary drivers knowing how to spot fraud and document evidence of it occurring is one of the few lines of defence Canadians have against getting ripped off.
+Ordinary drivers knowing how to spot fraud and document evidence of it occurring is one of the few lines of defence Canadians.